Cranial drill

 A cranial drill, also known as a craniotome, is a tool for drilling simple burr holes (trepanation) or for creating larger openings in the skull.
-This exposes the brain and allows operations like craniotomy and craniectomy to be done.
-The drill itself can be manually or electrically driven, and primarily consists of a hand piece and a drill bit which is a sharp tool that has the form similar to Archimedes' screw, this instrument must be inserted into the drill chuck to perform holes and remove materials.
+This exposes the brain and allows operations such as craniotomy and craniectomy to be done.
+The drill itself can be manually or electrically driven, and primarily consists of a handpiece and a drill bit, which is a sharp tool that has a form similar to Archimedes' screw; this instrument must be inserted into the drill chuck to perform holes and remove materials.
 The trepanation tool is generally equipped with a clutch which automatically disengages once it touches a softer tissue, thus preventing tears in the dura mater.
 For larger openings, the craniotome is an instrument that has replaced manually pulled saw wires in craniotomies from the 1980s.